WHOLE setting POLICY FOR SAFEGUARDING

 The Safeguarding Lead Practitioner (SLP)

-3.6 The Safeguarding Lead Practitioner is a senior member of staff, who takes lead responsibility for safeguarding and child protection within the Setting.
-The SLP will carry out their role in accordance with the responsibilities outlined in Annex B of ‘Keeping Children Safe in Education’.
+- I am the person who takes lead responsibility for safeguarding and child protection within my setting.
+I will carry out my role in accordance with the responsibilities outlined in Annex C of ‘Keeping Children Safe in Education’.

-3.7 The SLP will provide advice and support to other adults on child welfare and child protection matters.
-Any concern for a child’s safety or welfare will be recorded in writing and given to the SLP.
+- I will provide advice and support to other adults on child welfare and child protection matters.
+Any concern for a child’s safety or welfare will be recorded in writing and given to me.

-3.9 The SLP at The Treasure Box will represent my Setting at child protection conferences and core group meetings.
-Through appropriate training, knowledge and experience our SLP will liaise with Children’s Services and other agencies where necessary, and make referrals of suspected abuse to Children’s Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children.
+3.9 I will represent my setting at child protection conferences and core group meetings.
+Through appropriate training, knowledge and experience I will liaise with Children’s Services and other agencies where necessary, and make referrals of suspected abuse to Children’s Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children.

-3.10 The SLP will maintain written records and child protection files ensuring that they are kept confidential and stored securely.
+3.10 I will maintain records and child protection files ensuring that they are kept confidential and stored securely (see section 7 for more information.)

-3.11 The SLP is responsible for ensuring that all adults and volunteers are aware of my policy and the procedure they need to follow.
-They will ensure that all adults, volunteers and regular visitors have received appropriate child protection information during induction.
+3.11 I am responsible for ensuring that all adults are aware of my policy and the procedure they need to follow.
+I will ensure that any adults, volunteers and regular visitors have received appropriate child protection information during induction.

-3.12 The SLP will obtain details of the Local Authority Personal Advisor appointed to guide and support a child who is a care leaver.
+3.12 I will obtain details of the Local Authority Personal Advisor appointed to guide and support a child who is a care leaver.

-3.13 The SLP recognises that a child’s experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
-The SLP will use the information that they hold about children with a social worker to make decisions in the best interests of the child’s safety, welfare and help promote educational outcomes.
-The SLP will ensure that they understand children’s academic progress and attainment and maintain a culture of high aspirations for this cohort; identifying the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.
+3.15 I recognise that a child’s experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
+I will use the information that I hold about children with a social worker to make decisions in the best interests of the child’s safety, welfare and help promote educational outcomes.
+I will ensure that I understand children’s academic progress and attainment and I will maintain a culture of high aspirations for this cohort; identifying the challenges that children in this group might face and the additional academic support and adjustments that I could make to best support these children.

-As the Safeguarding Lead Practitioner at The Treasure Box, Louise Lawson’s key roles and responsibilities are to:
+3.16 As the Safeguarding Lead Practitioner, my key roles and responsibilities are to:

 • Ensure that safeguarding policies and procedures are in place and up to date; that all adults, volunteers and parents/carers have read and understood them